deepika347/HRMS/README.md

 # HRMS
-this website is created with the MERN stack Different Different are created with the react .
+this website is created with the MERN stack Different Different components are created with the react .